cim--/colonia-database/readme.md

 Set cron to run `php artisan cdb:history` at least daily (not at the same time as the tick).
 This will keep track of expansions and retreats automatically in the history

 To read data from EDDN, run `php artisan cdb:eddnreader`.
-This will bring in influence data automatically from EDDN.
-Pending states and traffic/crime levels cannot currently be obtained this way as they are not in the ED Journal.
+This will bring in influence and pending state data automatically from EDDN.
+Traffic/crime levels cannot currently be obtained this way as they are not in the ED Journal.

 ## License